crccheck/recipes/recipes/bread.md

 ## Banana Bread, from America's Test Kitchen

+To prep, let bananas go black and then store them in the freezer for at least two weeks

 ### dry ingredients
   + 1 3/4 C AP flour
   + 1/2 t salt